“The Best Company” at the S.C. Military History Foundation

 S.C.
 Military Museum Board

 “The S.C.
-Military Museum preserves and celebrates the legacy of the Palmetto State’s rich military history by cultivating community interest and inspiring future Carolinians through exhibitions, research, and public outreach.
+Military Museum Board preserves and celebrates the legacy of the Palmetto State’s rich military history by cultivating community interest and inspiring future Carolinians through exhibitions, research, and public outreach.
 The Museum boasts the state’s largest land-based collection of firearms and military vehicles, representing technological innovations in military science over the past five centuries, from Colonial times to the Present.
 Artifacts, including weapons, vehicles, and artillery, are displayed pristine in an exemplary museum environment.” ~ S.C.
 Military Museum

 Take a look at the links!
 The Museum offers a plethora of exciting activities and is seeking volunteers.